Mothman: History

 Roger Scarberry's sketch of Mothman.

-On November 15, 1966, two young couples from Point Pleasant—Roger and Linda Scarberry, and Steve and Mary Mallette—told police they had seen a large black creature whose eyes "glowed red", standing at the side of the road near "the TNT area", the site of a former World War II munitions plant.
-Linda Scarberry described it as a 'slender, muscular man' about seven feet tall with white wings.
+On November 15, 1966, two young couples from Point Pleasant—Roger and Linda Scarberry, Steve and Mary Mallette—told police they had seen a large black creature whose eyes "glowed red", standing at the side of the road near "the TNT area", the site of a former munitions plant from World War II.
+Linda Scarberry described it as a "slender, muscular man" about seven feet (7 ft) tall with white wings.
 However, she was unable to discern its face due to the hypnotic effect of its eyes.
-Distressed, the witnesses sped away, reporting that the creature flew after their car, making a screeching sound.
-It pursued them as far as Point Pleasant city limits.
+Distressed, the witnesses claimed they sped away at 100 mph, reporting that the creature took flight and kept pace with their car, making a screeching sound during the pursuit.
+It followed them as far as Point Pleasant city limits.

-Over the next few days, more people reported similar sightings after local newspapers covered it.
+Over the next few days, more witnesses came forward to submit similar sightings after local newspapers covered the initial report.
 Two volunteer firemen who saw it said it was a "large bird with red eyes".
-Mason County Sheriff George Johnson believed the sightings were due to an unusually large heron he termed a "shitepoke".
+Mason County Sheriff George Johnson believed the sightings were due to an unusually large green heron.
 Contractor Newell Partridge told Johnson that when he aimed a flashlight at a creature in a nearby field, its eyes glowed "like bicycle reflectors".
 Additionally, he blamed buzzing noises from his television set and the disappearance of his German Shepherd, Bandit, on the creature.
-Wildlife biologist Robert L. Smith at West Virginia University told reporters that descriptions and sightings fit the sandhill crane, a large American crane almost as tall as a man with a seven-foot wingspan and reddish coloring around its eyes.
-The bird may have wandered out of its migration route, and therefore was unrecognized at first because it was not native to this region.
+Wildlife biologist Robert L. Smith at West Virginia University told reporters that descriptions and sightings fit a large American bird called a sandhill crane, which stands almost as tall as a human with a 7 ft wingspan and reddish coloring around its eyes.
+He posited that the bird may have wandered out of its migration route, and therefore was unrecognized at first because it was not native to this region.

 Due to the popularity of the Batman TV series at the time, the fictional superhero Batman and his rogues gallery were prominently featured in the public eye.
-While the villain Killer Moth did not appear in the show, the comic book influence of both him and Batman is believed by some to have influenced the coinage of the name "Mothman" in the local newspapers.
+While the villain Killer Moth did not appear in the show, the comic book influence of both him and Batman is believed to have influenced the coinage of the name "Mothman" in the local newspapers.

-Following the December 15, 1967, collapse of the Silver Bridge and the death of 46 people, the incident gave rise to the legend and connected the Mothman sightings to the bridge collapse.
+Following the December 15, 1967, collapse of the Silver Bridge and the deaths of 46 people, the incident gave rise to a legend that connected the Mothman sightings to the bridge collapse.

-According to Georgian newspaper Svobodnaya Gruziya, Russian UFOlogists claim that Mothman sightings in Moscow foreshadowed the 1999 Russian apartment bombings.
+According to the newspaper Svobodnaya Gruziya, published in the Eastern European nation of Georgia, Russian ufologists claim that Mothman sightings in Moscow presaged the 1999 Russian apartment bombings.

-The Mothman Prophecies (2002) is a major motion picture, loosely based on the 1975 book of the same name by John Keel.

 In 2016, WCHS-TV published a photo purported to be of Mothman taken by an anonymous man while driving on Route 2 in Mason County.
 Science writer Sharon Hill proposed that the photo showed "a bird, perhaps an owl, carrying a frog or snake away" and wrote that "there is zero reason to suspect it is the Mothman as described in legend.
 There are too many far more reasonable explanations."